 Using Authentication Agent (

-ssh-agent2 is a program that stores private keys for
+ssh-agent2 is a program that stores private keys for authentication.
+With the

 ssh-agent2 with the command